-Entrepreneur, philanthopist, and partly closeted freethinker William Smith constructed this 3-1/2 story brick and stone Richardsonian Romanesque theater in 1894 to bring the arts and culture to Geneva and the Finger Lakes region.
+Entrepreneur, philanthopist, and partly closeted freethinker William Smith constructed this three-and-a-half story brick and stone Richardsonian Romanesque theater in 1894 to bring the arts and culture to Geneva and the Finger Lakes region.
 The inaugural production, a staging of The Count of Monte Cristo, starred James O’Neill, father of playwright Eugene O’Neill.
 Over the years, the building had three names and was twice almost demolished.
-To mark the building’s centennial in 1994, a lavish restoration begun.
-The exterior was restored to the original 1894 appearance; the interior was restored to 1931, when it was an opulent art deco movie theater.
+To mark the building’s centennial in 1994, a lavish restoration was begun.
+The exterior was restored to the original 1894 appearance; the interior was restored to its appearance as of 1931, when it was an opulent art-deco movie theater.

 "The Smith," as it is now called, currently serves as a live-events venue, often hosting traveling Broadway shows and other major productions.

+Women's College Founded.
 In 1906, at the urging of Miller and other feminists, William Smith made the largest gift of his life: approximately $500,000 (nearly $12 million today) to found the William Smith College for Women, now part of Hobart and William Smith Colleges.